zenml-io/zenml/docs/book/advanced-guide/pipelines/runtime-configuration.md

 ## Configuring from within code

-You can add a configuration to a step by creating your configuration as a subclass of the `BaseStepConfig`.
+You can add a configuration to a step by creating your configuration as a subclass of the `BaseParams`.
 When such a config object is passed to a step, it is not treated like other artifacts.
 Instead, it gets passed into the step when the pipeline is instantiated.